All Episodes

 An anonymous message, I take it.

-Yeah, now, maybe Shell is right.
+Maybe Shell is right.

-Maybe there was a fourth surviving being that went back someplace And that the three autopsies accounted for by the cameraman would be the one dead at the scene, the one injured with the big leg wound, and the third that lived for two years.
+Maybe there was a fourth surviving being that went back someplace and that the three autopsies accounted for by the cameraman would be the one dead at the scene, the one injured with the big leg wound, and the third that lived for two years.

 Oh, this is amazing, Linda.

-Has been building and building and building and building and the evidence we've been getting every week now has been toppling over to the side of this really did happen.
+And the evidence we've been getting every week now has been toppling over to the side of this really did happen.

-Yes, and one of the men in the audience in North Haven who is a medical doctor, his entire profession, he saw the footage last night.
+Yes, and one of the men in the audience in North Haven, who is a medical doctor, his entire profession, he saw the footage last night.

 We saw the unedited autopsy and debris footage.